Horizyn77/code-infinity-tests/README.md

-# Installation guide and instructions for setting up the environment and running the app:
+# Installation guide and instructions for setting up the environment and running the app on Windows 10 64-bit:

 ## Download and install the following things